$162,258Average Value$115Average Price per Sq Ft14Homes For Sale

 Vintage homes along gridded streets

-Shadyside homes were mainly built in the 1900s.
+Shadyside homes were mainly built in the early-to-mid 1900s.
 Older bungalows and American Foursquares are interspersed with midcentury ranch homes.
 The median home price is $160,000, with smaller properties needing renovations starting around $100,000 and larger two-story houses getting up to $270,000.
 Despite its rustic location, Shadyside almost feels like an urban neighborhood.
 Homes are tightly spaced on gridded streets, and detached garages often take up most of the backyard.
 There aren't many mature trees in most residential areas.

 Older colonial houses add historic charm to Shadyside.